google/WebFundamentals/src/content/en/fundamentals/native-hardware/recording-audio/index.md

 To access the raw data from the microphone we have to take the stream created by `getUserMedia()` and then use the Web Audio API to process the data.
-The WebAudio API is a simple API that takes input sources and connects those sources to nodes which can process the audio data (adjust Gain etc) and ultimately to a speaker so that the user can hear it.
+The WebAudio API is a simple API that takes input sources and connects those sources to nodes which can process the audio data (adjust Gain etc.) and ultimately to a speaker so that the user can hear it.

 One of the nodes that you can connect is a `ScriptProcessorNode`.
 This node will emit an event every time